magsmagsmags/vibrancyradio/README.md

 ## Application Objective

-For users that need to .... insert description from class readme
+For users that need to ....

 ## Screenshots of the Application